Close Menu

 Here is an example the SSA uses which shows how why they would take away benefits due to medical improvement and the ability to work.

-For example, let’s say you win disability benefits for rheumatoid arthritis.
+For example, let’s say you win SSDI benefits for rheumatoid arthritis.
 Your lab findings were positive for this condition.
 Your doctor reported swollen and tender fingers and wrists.
 The medical records show your complaints of joint pain.

 MEDICAL IMPROVEMENT NOT RELATED TO YOUR ABILITY TO WORK